Halloween History and Trivia

 The Origins of Halloween

 There’s some debate about just how Halloween began.
 Many people believe it’s influenced by the harvest festivals of western Europe and by the festivals of the dead.
 Others think the Celtic Samhain (meaning Summer’s End) was the origin of Halloween.
 Some also suggest that both celebrations contributed to the evolution of the holiday into what we know today.
 The idea that the holiday originated from pagan festivals and the present day trend of dressing up as witches and devils has resulted in some Christians rejecting the holiday.
-However, most people consider it to be a harmless holiday.
+However, most people consider it to be harmless fun.

 The Samhain festival, also celebrated November 1, was a day in which people believed that the divide between the world of the living and the world of the dead was gone.
 Spirits who had moved on could revisit their homes on this day.
 However, evil spirits could also cross over and cause harm.